kgryguc/etr_test/module2/06_cs_tundra_grasslands_test.md

 Now that we established the training and validation datasets we can perform a step called tuning classification parameters.
-The classifier chosen for this case study is Support Vector Machine. –**TO BE COMPLETED** (info about kernels, parameters make student understand what is happening below).
+The classifier chosen for this case study is Support Vector Machine.

+#### TO BE COMPLETED (info about kernels, parameters make student understand what is happening below).

 For determining best parameters we will use tenfold cross validation of results achieved with different sets of predetermined parameters.